 With alarming headlines like “The U.S. Northeast is hurtling toward a winter heating crisis” and experts talking about rationing heating oil due to shortages, now is the time to make the switch to an electric heat pump if you can.

 At Sealed, we make converting from oil heat to an energy-efficient heat pump not only hassle-free, but also super comfy.
-(You can sit back and relax—and we’ll cover all the upfront costs if your house qualifies.
-Discover how.)
+Discover how.

 Why is heating oil so expensive?

 There are a few factors that cause heating oil to be so expensive: